appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

    d0    d1 (KYC claims added)
 ~~~~~~~~~~~~~~~~~

-The KYC claims are stored in the Transparency Log, and the SE receives an updated SD-JWT with the KYC claims, along with a Notary Receipt that proves the claims have been recorded immutably.
-This SD-JWT is presented as proof of identity and KYC verification in subsequent interactions with Claim Agents.
+The KYC claims are stored in the Transparency Log, and the SE receives an updated KYC SD-JWT with the KYC claims, along with a Notary Receipt that proves the claims have been recorded immutably.
+This SD-JWT is stored in the Vesper Wallet, and is presented as proof of identity and KYC verification in subsequent interactions with Claim Agents.
 The x-vesper-kyc header is used to present this SD-JWT to future Claim Agents.

-### Claim Agent Adds Telephone Number (TN) Assignment
+### RTU Claim Agent Adds Telephone Number (TN) Assignment

 The SE contacts the Right To Use Claim Agent (RTUCA) to request the assignment of one or more telephone numbers (TNs).
-The RTUCA verifies the SE’s identity using the KYC SD-JWT in the x-vesper-kyc header to retrieve the SE’s entity_id.
-After validation, the RTUCA assigns a telephone number to the SE and updates the Claim Graph.
+The RTUCA verifies the SE's identity using the KYC SD-JWT in the x-vesper-kyc header to retrieve the SE's entity_id.
+After SD-JWT validation, the RTUCA verifies the SE's right to use the telephone number, assigns the telephone number to the SE and updates the Claim Graph.

 Claim Graph Structure (Adding TN Assignment):